-The 2010 Strategic Defence Review recommended that a comprehensive analysis of military Terms and Conditions of Service occurred; this review became the New Employment Model Programme (NEM).
+The 2010 Strategic Defence Review recommended that a comprehensive analysis of military terms and conditions of service occurred; this review became the New Employment Model Programme (NEM).

-- training and education
+- value and reward

-- terms of service (career structures and career management).
+- terms of service and career management

 Although not part of the NEM, the Future Armed Forces Pension Scheme is linked to its development.

-What is NEM aiming to achieve?
+What the NEM aimed to achieve

-NEM aims to provide a revised model for regular and reserve personnel which supports operational capability by providing an offer that meets the needs of the service and the aspirations of the individual by encouraging domestic stability and lifestyle choice whilst supporting mobility.
+NEM aimed to provide a revised model for regular and reserve personnel which supports operational capability by providing an offer that meets the needs of the service and the aspirations of the individual by encouraging domestic stability and lifestyle choice whilst supporting mobility.
 The outcome will be:

-- Improved recruitment and retention
+- improved recruitment and retention

 - greater responsiveness to change in the manpower requirement